Home / Service and Events / Regular Service

 This service is held on Wednesday mornings.
 It's a shorter (said) version of a Eucharist service, without the hymns or a sermon.

 This service is held on those Sunday evenings when the service in the morning was a Eucharist.
-It is taken from the Book of Common Prayer and includes hymns, a sermon, a psalm, and usually, sung responses.
+It is taken from the Book of Common Prayer and includes hymns, a sermon and a psalm.

 Holy Communion (BCP)